rensol1/QMEE/README.md

 The two scripts for this week's assignment are "W2_assignment.R" and "W2_withRDS.R".
 Both are found in the main branch of my QMEE repository.

 "W2_assignment.R" uses tidyverse to import Fuller et al. (2007) data ("Green_Space_Biodiversity_Partial.csv", also found in the main branch) and checks for problems with the dataset.
 It then converts the dataset to long format, saving it as a new object (green_space_long).
-To examine the data, the script uses this new object and converts the character variables (site and animal) to factors, creating another new object (greenspaceTable), then summarizing it.
-The summary table looks correct.
+To examine the data, the script uses this new object and converts the character variables (site and animal) to factors, creating another new object (greenspaceTable), then summarizes it.
+The summary table looks correct (i.e. every site has 2 data points for bird and butterfly, and there are 15 bird and butterfly data points for sites A–O).
 Then, to check whether the data are distributed normally, the script creates a linear model and uses it to graph the residuals of species richness given animal type.
-Visually, the data appears to be normal, but the script also performs a Shapiro-Wilk normality test to double check.
+Visually, the data appear to be normal, but the script also performs a Shapiro-Wilk normality test to double check.
 Finally, the script saves the greenspaceTable as an RDS file.
 So, "W2_assignment.R" needs to be run first to obtain the file for the following script.

 "W2_withRDS.R" reads the greenspaceTable RDS file.
 Using the ggplot2 library, it creates and prints a boxplot, with animal (i.e. butterfly vs bird) as the independent variable, and species richness as the dependent variable.
 Finally, it performs a Bartlett test of homogeneity of variances of species richness given animal type.

 These scripts only use a portion of the Fuller et al. (2007) data.
+Specifically, they examine and compare the species richness of butterflies and birds across multiple greenspace sites.
+Butterfly and bird species richness can fluctuate as these animals can move.
+Fuller et al. (2007) also recorded species richness of static plant species in the greenspace areas.
+In the future, we could compare fluctuating and static species richness.

+Furthermore, Fuller et al. (2007) recorded the size of the greenspace areas, which could be used to assess whether there is a correlation between area size and species richness (bird, butterfly, or plant).

+Finally, Fuller et al. (2007) surveyed urban city dwellers on their perceptions of species richness in the greenspace areas.
+Therefore, we could compare actual species richness to perceived species richness.

 Reference